 Step 2: Buy domain name and hosting

-Versio will offer you the option to anonymize yourself as the owner of the domain.
+When buying a domain name, most hosts will offer you the option to anonymize yourself as the owner of the domain.
 I did not do this, since it is clear that the website is about myself.
-So I’d recommend either choosing the option, or using a different email address.
-For example, if you have a Gmail address, you can use email@example.com for your hosting account.
+However, the data you enter will be visible to people who look up your domain.
+So I would recommend using your work address/phone number.

 Now, go ahead and proceed with the checkout.
 After a few steps, you should be the owner of your very own website.
 Congratulations!